psc-g/psc-g.github.io/content/posts/research/rl/revisiting_rainbow.md

 {{< img src="/posts/research/rl/revisiting_rainbow/minimumWage.png" title="Minimum wage in LATAM" align="center" >}}

+In light of this, we wish to investigate three questions:
+1. Would Hessel et al. (2018) have arrived at the same qualitative conclusions, had they run their experiments on a set of smaller-scale experiments?
+1. Do the results of Hessel et al. (2018) generalize well to non-ALE environments, or are their results overlyspecific to the chosen benchmark?
+1. Is there scientific value in conducting empirical research in reinforcement learning when restricting oneself to small- to mid-scale environments?

+We investigate the first two in the next section, and the last in [Beyond the Rainbow](#beyond-the-rainbow).

 ## Revisiting Rainbow
 As in the original Rainbow paper, we evaluate the effect of adding the following components to the original DQN algorithm:
 *  **[Double Q-learning](https://arxiv.org/abs/1509.06461)** mitigates overestimation bias in the Q-estimates by decoupling the maximization of the action from its selection